Don’t you hate when you find the perfect image for your blog post, except that it’s horizontal and you need it to be vertical?

 Add to an image’s height by expanding the color or pattern.
 If the photo is a mostly solid color on the top or bottom, fill in the rest of your vertical image with that color.
 If it’s a pattern or has only simple details, try to copy and paste that pattern onto the rest of your vertical image.

 I'm building a platform for you to easily find other bloggers in your niche to collaborate with.
-Join my mailing list to be notified when it goes live!
+Join my mailing list to be notified when it launches!

 4. Copy and flip it